Laurentiuu/react-ts-vite-zustand/README.md

 ## 🚀 Getting Started

-Follow these steps to get started with the react-vite-ts template:
+Follow these steps to get started with the react-ts-vite-zustand template:

 1. Clone the repository: